 I’m not going to lie.
 It wasn’t easy.

-I am not sure I’d say yes if I knew how much work it will be.
+I am not sure I’d say yes to it if I knew how much work it will be.
 But looking back, I believe this was the best decision I made in years.
-I learned a ton, my communication style changed, I became a better leader, and (I think) a better human.
+I learned a ton, my communication style changed, I became a better leader, and (I think) a better human being.
 I can highly recommend the training to all that are interested in coaching and/or are in a leadership position.Linkedin

 It has been transformational in so many ways and not only have I gotten knowledge, but also friends that I’ll cherish forever.
 I know my coaching journey has just begun and I am walking the path towards getting the ICF ACC certification, but this was the first step.
 And first steps are always the hardest.